hannahmacpherson/barcode_evaluator/README.md

 -----------------------------------------------
-How to set-up the script to run on your machine:
+How to set-up the script to run on your machine for the first time:

 1) Download the folder from GitHub
 ![downloading files](https://github.com/hannahmacpherson/barcode_evaluator/blob/master/downloading%20files.png)